From bench to leadership.

-I made the move from bench scientist to technical supervisor almost four years ago.
+Four years ago, I made the move from bench scientist to a technical supervisor.
 While I expected to be unfamiliar with certain aspects of the position, I found I was actually minimally prepared for a few of the key responsibilities of the position.
 I’m going to highlight the top four areas I felt least prepared for and provide you some tips on how to ease the transition.

 I remember the first time I sat in a management meeting as a new supervisor and the discussion turned to departmental budgets.
 Suddenly, my department’s current finances were put on display for everyone, and I was accountable for those numbers.

 The level to which finances fall into your lap can vary from lab to lab.
 At a minimum, my experience demonstrates the need to be reviewing monthly expense reports, projecting volumes and revenue, and explaining variances.
 So, what did I do to get comfortable with all this?

 Following that meeting, I met with my manager and explained my current level of knowledge with financials and reporting.
 She met with me a few times, and we went through reports together.
 Knowing that I could ask her for guidance about the financial reports was immensely helpful.

 If you will be moving to a supervisory position from working the bench, I highly suggest being honest about your background and asking for help with the things you don’t fully understand.
 You’ll likely be surprised at how willing others are to assist in your learning.

 As a technical supervisor, you will live in the world of statistics.
 It is ideal to have a solid understanding of Westgard rules as well as how to calculate means, standard deviations, and coefficients of variation.
 It’s also helpful to understand the concepts behind the standard deviation index (SDI) and the coefficient of variation index (CDI), as these will be measures you use when comparing your performance to other labs using the same instrumentation.